Peanut Balls in Labour & Delivery

 A few studies have been done that prove that use of a Peanut Ball in labour can shorten the first stage of labour.
-This is the stage from the beginning of labour until your are fully dilated.
+This is the stage from the beginning of labour until you are fully dilated.

-One study showed that its use decreased the length this stage of labour by 90 minutes.
+One study showed that its use decreased the length of this stage of labour by 90 minutes.
 Another showed a decrease in labour time by 102 minutes!
 That’s a pretty significant reduction.
 The reason for this is that by using the different positions with the Peanut Ball, your pelvis is more open.
 This makes room for your baby’s head and then labour contractions are more efficient in bringing the baby down and eventually out!

 The Peanut Ball is especially useful when you have an epidural.
 Once you are lying in bed, gravity will not work as well as it could to bring your baby down into the pelvis.
 Opening your pelvis up like this is an ideal way to help your baby down, even if you are lying down and have limited use of gravity.

 That being said, these balls are totally good to use even if you don’t have an epidural!
-Heck, they can be used in any sort of birthing scenario, at a birthing centre, in hospital or at home.
+Heck, they can be used in any sort of birthing scenario, at a birthing centre, in the hospital or at home.

 Shorten the Second Stage of Labour – Pushing